About Bilingual Education in Florida

 Florida is a diverse multilingual and multicultural state.
 It has a rich history of Spanish, Haitian Creole, Portuguese, Vietnamese, and Native People languages, among many others, spoken and used regularly in the state.
 Florida’s students in grades PK-12 speak more than 300 language varieties.

 Florida has more than 100 bilingual education programs located in 12 school districts.
-Miami-Dade County is home of the Coral Way Elementary School, the first dual language program in the US that opened its doors as a two-way program in 1963.
-For information on Coral Way, see the UF Digital Collection and The Coral Way Dual Language Experiment (M. Coady, 2019 in print with Multilingual Matters).
+Miami-Dade County is home of the Coral Way Elementary School, the first publicly-funded dual language (two way immersion) program in the US that opened in 1963.
+For information on Coral Way, see the UF Digital Collection and The Coral Way Bilingual Program (M. Coady, 2020 Multilingual Matters).
+Unfortunately, the State of Florida is the only state in the US that does not report its bilingual programs in the Consolidated State Performance Report for the US Department of Education.

 What is bilingual eduction?